-With YouGov polling data highlighting that 65% of British adults believe they do not have access to green skills training through their employer, there is clearly a need to act speedily on policy interventions to create a greener workforce.
+With YouGov polling data highlighting that 65% of British adults believe they do not have access to green skills training through

+"A YouGov poll found that 56% of British adults have never heard of the term 'green job'" their employer, there is clearly a need to act speedily on policy interventions to create a greener workforce.
 The same poll also found that 56% of British adults have never heard of the term 'green job', while 64% also demonstrated a similar lack of awareness of the term 'green skills'.